GV-9wj/SuryaSashank-/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-science.svg)](https://forthebadge.com)

 #### A little bit about myself
-- I am a 21-year-old graduate student pursuing a masters in Financial Mathermatics at NC State University.
+- I am a 22-year-old graduate student pursuing a masters in Financial Mathermatics at NC State University.
 I wish to puruse a career as a Quantitative Trader at a propietary trading firm.
-I internned as a quantitative analysis intern at a trading firm.
+I am currently interning as a Data Analyst at a Mortgage Insurance Company and have interned as a quantitative analysis intern at a trading firm.
 Looking for opportunities to learn and build new trading strategies.
 I am available for contact at the links below.

 **1.** I am currently working on a Pairs Trading strategy for USA equities that looks for cointegration between two stocks and uses statsitical arbitrage to have buy/sell signals.
 To know more about pairs trading please go [HERE](https://en.wikipedia.org/wiki/Pairs_trade)